 Given that the main political party in Scotland at the time was the socialist 'Labour Party' (identified as an arm of Grand Orient Freemasonry by Nesta Webster in 1924), then taxes can only go up, & they did.
 Moreover, Scotland became more Nationalist, leading eventually to the Scottish Nationalist Party ascending Labour as Scotlands largest political party & by 2014 Scotland was given a referendum on independence.
 People from all over the world were allowed to vote on this one as long as they were 'resident' in Scotland & over 16.
 Coincidentally, the same Labour Government (under Tony Blair) that had allowed Scotland it's devolved powers, had previously allowed millions of immigrants from all over the world to enter the UK, as had subsequent & previous governments.
 So after narrowly losing out on the Independence Vote, the traditionally European orientated Scottish Nationalists held their breath as the UK as a whole voted in 2016 on whether to leave the European Union, & it did by another narrow margin.

-In 2005, the BBC began to show Scotland as being much smaller than it actually is on it's weather maps.
+In 2005, the British television stations began to show Scotland as being much smaller than it actually is on it's weather maps.

 For more on this subject see Bill Coopers broadcast;